PTMagicians/Settings-Archive/PT-Settings-Switcher/Readme.md

 You should now have three files for all six cases listed in #3, with the names of your settings.  e.g., ElGringoLoco-PAIRS.properties, ElGringoLoco-DCA.properties, ElGringoLoco-INDICATOR.properties.

 ### 6. Create the folders listed in step #3
-Once you have downloaded all the files you need, move them into the appropriate folders according to their function.
+Once you have downloaded all the files you need, create six folders: Tanking, Bear, Sideways, Default, Bull, Moon.
+Move the settings pairs/dca/indicators files into the appropriate folders.
 If you choose to use slightly different names for your folders, that's fine -- but __at least one of your folders MUST BE NAMED DEFAULT__ or PTMagic will close with an error.

-If you decide to use the same settings for multiple market scenarios, for example if ElGringoLoco will perform well in both a Bear and Tanking market, simply make a duplicate of the set for the second folder.
+If you decide to use the same settings for multiple market scenarios, for example if ElGringoLoco will perform well in both a Bear and Tanking market, simply make a duplicate of the files for the second folder.

 ### 7. Find your PTMagic installation, and open the "PTMagic" folder
 Drop all six folders, each with the three settings files, into the folder named "_ presets"